 In this immersive experience, visitors get the chance to take a flight over Iceland without needing to hop on a plane.

 Located in the Grandi area of Reykjavik City Centre, FlyOver Iceland combines storytelling, technology, and cinema to give visitors an exhilarating experience.

-When you arrive, you will see two pre-shows before taking the flight.
+When you arrive, you'll see two pre-shows before taking the flight.

-The first is called the ‘Longhouse,’ where you will see a house reminiscent of the early settler’s dwellings here in Iceland.
+The first is called the Longhouse, where you'll see a house reminiscent of the early settler's dwellings here in Iceland.
 This settlement exhibition is a truly unique opportunity to immerse yourself in the history of Iceland.

-You will then move into a multi-projection experience that transports you from the formation of this island right through to the modern day.
+You'll then move into a multi-projection experience that transports you from the formation of this island right through to today.

-Then it’s time to take flight.
-In a comfortable seat, you sit in front of a 65-foot (20-meter) spherical screen in a comfortable seat.
+Then it's time to take flight.
+You sit in front of a 65-foot (20-meter) spherical screen in a comfortable seat.